-s part of management by knowledge in sport policy, the Ministry also provides assistance for research and assessment projects that serve sport policy decision-making procedures.
+As part of the practices of knowledge-based management in sport policy, the Ministry also provides assistance for analysis, assessment and research projects that serve decision-making in sport policy.
 Furthermore, the Ministry supports the activities of organisations in the field of sport and fitness science.

 Sport and fitness science organisations and research institutes:

-The Ministry regularly engages in development discussions with sport and fitness science organisations, sport medicine organisations and the Research Institute for Olympic Sports (KIHU).
+The Ministry regularly engages in development discussions with sport and fitness science organisations, sport medicine organisations and the Finnish Institute of High Performance Sport (KIHU).
 Research into sport and fitness science is conducted at universities, universities of applied sciences and numerous research institutes.

 The Research Centre for Physical Activity and Health (LIKES) disseminates information for promoting physical activity among children, youths and adults.
 Special focus is placed on sedentary people.